-Schwarzman, in addition to his own personal involvement in the 273.
 Blackstone business, in law and in fact controlled all operations of Blackstone at relevant times.
 As the responsible corporate officer, he has a duty to properly train all officers and employees who act as its agents and servants in the duties of good faith, care, loyalty, absence of self-dealing, compliance with applicable external codes of conduct and care (such as the CFA) and internal codes of conduct and care, and fiduciary duties owed by Blackstone officers, agents and employees, when selling or continuing to hold products and services.
-Further, Schwarzman has a duty to supervise all officers, agents and employees and in the exercise of their fiduciary duties to KRS, and their duties of good faith, care, loyalty, code compliance, and the absence of selfdealing, a duty consistent with the Caremark corporate law duties to exercise appropriate attention and monitor subordinates' behavior, "including the compliance with applicable statutes and regulations," but here not limited or circumscribed by any business judgment rule defense.
+Further, Schwarzman has a duty to supervise all officers, agents and employees and in the exercise of their fiduciary duties to KRS, and their duties of good faith, care, loyalty, code compliance, and the absence of self-dealing, a duty consistent with the Caremark corporate law duties to exercise appropriate attention and monitor subordinates' behavior, "including the compliance with applicable statutes and regulations," but here not limited or circumscribed by any business judgment rule defense.
 This he failed to do when dealing with KRS, to the damage of KRS and Kentucky taxpayers.

-274. Buchan, in addition to her own personal involvement in the PAAMCO business, in law and in fact controlled all operations of PAAMCO at relevant times.
+business, in law and in fact controlled all operations of PAAMCO at relevant times.
 As the responsible corporate officer, she had a duty to properly train all officers and employees who acted as its agents and servants in the duties of good faith, care, loyalty, absence of self-dealing, compliance with applicable external codes of conduct and care (such as the CFA) and internal codes of conduct and care, and fiduciary duties owed by PAAMCO officers, agents and employees, when selling or continuing to hold products and services.
 Further, Buchan had a duty to supervise all officers, agents and employees and in the exercise of their fiduciary duties to KRS, and their duties of good faith, care, loyalty, code compliance, and the absence of self-dealing.
 This she failed to do when dealing with KRS, to the damage of KRS.